-On a seasonally adjusted quarterly basis, Mauritius' GDP grew by 1% in the third quarter of 2025, following an upwardly revised 0.6% rise in the second quarter.
-GDP Growth Rate in Mauritius averaged 0.90 percent from 2000 until 2025, reaching an all time high of 26.50 percent in the third quarter of 2020 and a record low of -27.80 percent in the second quarter of 2020. source: Central Statistics Office, Mauritius
+On a seasonally adjusted quarterly basis, Mauritius' GDP rose 2.1% in the fourth quarter of 2025, following an upwardly revised 1.2% increase in the third quarter.
+GDP Growth Rate in Mauritius averaged 0.92 percent from 2000 until 2025, reaching an all time high of 26.50 percent in the third quarter of 2020 and a record low of -27.80 percent in the second quarter of 2020. source: Central Statistics Office, Mauritius

 GDP Growth Rate in Mauritius is expected to be 1.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Mauritius GDP Growth Rate is projected to trend around 0.80 percent in 2026 and 0.50 percent in 2027, according to our econometric models.
+In the long-term, the Mauritius GDP Growth Rate is projected to trend around 0.50 percent in 2027, according to our econometric models.

 Related Last Previous Unit Reference